-Steal This Look: Fuzzco Office in Charleston by
+Steal This Look: Fuzzco in Charleston, South Carolina

-So we were intrigued when we came across Fuzzco's new offices, which were designed in collaboration with Thompson Young Design.
-"We are a branding agency, so naturally we have strong opinions about how our brand extends into our space," Rice says.
-"The way we work, the company we keep, the working purpose of the space, and the objects we covet all informed the choices we made in our space.
-It's a functional sculpture of rich textures in stark arrangements."
-Recreate the look in your own workspace with the following elements:
+We were especially intrigued when we came across Fuzzco’s offices, which were designed in collaboration with Thompson Young Design.
+“We are a branding agency, so naturally we have strong opinions about how our brand extends into our space,” Rice says.
+“The way we work, the company we keep, the working purpose of the space, and the objects we covet all informed the choices we made in our space.
+It’s a functional sculpture of rich textures in stark arrangements.”
+Recreate the look in your own workspace with the following elements.

 Above: Fuzzco headquarters, located in a small stuccoed building on Spring Street, has served as laundromat, church, candy store, and hat shop.